 - To search the body of the log file, use Control-f or the Edit->Find command.
-See Viewing and Working with the Log File, on page 189 for details. - To add bookmarks or for general information about working in an editing window, see Editing HDL Source Files with the Built-in Text Editor, on page 39.
+See Viewing and Working with the Log File, on page 185 for details. - To add bookmarks or for general information about working in an editing window, see Editing HDL Source Files with the Built-in Text Editor, on page 36.

 The areas of the log file that are most important are the warning messages and the timing report.
 The log file includes a timing report that lists the most critical paths.
-The synthesis products also let you generate a report for a path between any two designated points, see Generating Custom Timing Reports with STA, on page 366.
+The Synplify Pro product also lets you generate a report for a path between any two designated points, see Generating Custom Timing Reports with STA, on page 363.
 The following table lists places in the log file you can use when searching for information.

 To find Search for

 Notes @N or look for blue text

 Warnings and errors @W and @E, or look for purple and red text respectively

 Performance summary Performance Summary

 The beginning of the timing report START TIMING REPORT

-To find Search for Detailed information about slack times, constraints, arrival times, etc. Interface Information Resource usage Resource Usage Report.
-See Checking Resource Usage, on page 201.
-Gated clock conversions Gated clock report
+Detailed information about slack times, constraints, arrival times, etc. Interface Information

+Resource usage Resource Usage Report